void

 Background

-Łupków Pass is a mountain pass in the Carpathians, on the current border between Slovakia and Poland.
+The Łupków Pass is a mountain pass in the Carpathians, on the current border between Slovakia and Poland.
 The tunnel and the associated railway line were finished in 1874 and linked Galicia to the rest of the Austro-Hungarian Empire across the mountains.
 The pass was one of the strategically important Carpathian passes that were bitterly contested during the battles of 1914 and 1915.
-The railway tunnel was damaged and repaired multiple times during both world wars.
+The railway tunnel was damaged and repaired several times during both world wars.

 War Memorial